Class Schedules and Catalog Background Image

 The California Community Colleges Board of Governors has established system-wide registration priorities designed to ensure classes are available for students seeking job training, degree attainment, or transfer and to reward students who make progress toward their educational goals.

-• Student Accessibility Services (SAS)
+• EOP, CalWORKS/Tribal TANF, and Student Accessibility Services (SAS).

-Contact Admissions and RecordsSASEOPS, or Veterans Services for more information.
+Contact Admissions and Records for more information.
 We encourage students on academic notice to seek help to improve their academic standing.
 Students nearing 100 units should carefully plan their remaining courses.
 Students who have previously earned a bachelor's degree are not eligible for priority registration (with the exception of students in the bachelor's degree program).
 Note: Priority registration may not apply to registration in certain vocational or allied health programs that require a separate application process.

 Credit Courses

+Courses numbered from 0 to 49 are basic skills or college preparatory courses.
+Credit from these courses does not apply toward the associate degree and is not intended for transfer to a four-year college or university.
 Students may take a maximum of 30 units of such courses; however, an exception is made for students enrolled in one or more courses of English as a Second Language (ESL) and students identified as having a learning disability.
 (For more information, see Non-Degree Applicable Courses in the Academic Standards & Policies section of the catalog.)

 Courses numbered from 50 to 99 provide credit toward the associate degree, but this credit is not intended for transfer to a four-year college or university.
 However, the final determination for credit rests with the transfer institution.